boweiliu/no-hand-crafting/README.md

-# no-hand-crafting
+# burner-assembling-machine
-Factorio mod that remove hand crafting abilities and add an assembler for them.
+Factorio mod that adds a 1-ingredient slow burner assembler.